 When I’m hot, it’s hard for me to imagine that others in the room are cold.
 I think it really is hot, not that it’s hot only for me.
-It feels like fact, not opinion.
+It feels like a fact, not an opinion.

 When I do something that’s really valuable to me, it’s hard for me to imagine that it’s not valuable to others.
 I think it really is valuable, not that it’s valuable only for me.
-It feels like fact, not opinion.
+It feels like a fact, not an opinion.

 But money only comes from doing something valuable to others.